sigasi/sigasi_insights/tech/missing-libraries.md

 ![Configure Problem View Contents](images/3_configure_problem_contents.png)

-You will see a lot of duplicates, but once you start [mapping the libraries correctly](http://www.sigasi.com/documentation/2.1.1/sigasi.html#Modifyingthelibraryconfiguration), this number will quickly decrease.
+You will see a lot of duplicates, but once you start mapping the libraries correctly (see [/manual/libraries#libraries-mapping]), this number will quickly decrease.

 ![Missing library markers](images/4_missing_libraries.png)